eneam/mboxviewer/README.txt

 Changes
 ---

+v 1.0.3.18

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - Enhanced Export All Mail Attachments to include inline and optionally embeded attachments;
+ - Updated User Manual to describe new and updated features;

 v 1.0.3.17

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;